 Those who engaged via social media were requested to follow the link to the WDC website where they could find more information on the plan, including how to make a submission.

-Informal feedback has been compiled and will be themed by staff and provided to councillors alongside this report.
+Informal feedback has been compiled and themed by issue in the attachment to this report.